George W. Bush Calls Foreign Aid A Moral And Security Imperative

 President Trump's budget blueprint is all about "hard power" — increasing the country's military might by slashing foreign aid.
 The proposed cuts are in contrast to the dramatic boost to foreign aid under President George W. Bush.

-Bush dedicated billions to combatting HIV/AIDS in Africa with a program called PEPFAR that still exists today.
+Bush dedicated billions to combating HIV/AIDS in Africa with a program called PEPFAR that still exists today.
 So far, it has been spared from cuts.
 He highlighted the program's work and that of his post-presidency initiative to combat AIDS and cervical cancer during a recent trip to Africa.

 "I think the most meaningful moment for me was going to a maternity ward in Namibia," he told NPR at the George W. Bush Presidential Center in Dallas.
 "Seeing a roomful of ladies, most of whom — if not all — had the AIDS virus, and every one of their babies was born without AIDS.
 Mother-to-child transmission efforts of PEPFAR have been unbelievably successful."